1. About loratadine

 - amiodarone, a medicine used to treat an irregular heartbeat

 - ketoconazole, a medicine to treat fungal infections

 - any medicine that makes you feel sleepy, gives you a dry mouth or makes it difficult for you to pee – taking loratadine might make these side effects worse

 Mixing loratadine with herbal remedies and supplements

-There might be a problem taking some herbal remedies and supplements alongside loratadine – especially ones that cause sleepiness, a dry mouth or make it difficult to pee.
+There's very little information about taking herbal remedies and supplements with loratadine.
+But there might be a problem with some of them, especially ones that cause sleepiness or a dry mouth, or make it difficult to pee.

 Tell your doctor or pharmacist if you're taking any other medicines, including herbal medicines, vitamins or supplements.